My diabetes mantra

 Life is less overwhelming in four-hour shots.
 It can be applied it outside of diabetes as well.
 Are you wanting to change your eating habits?
 Did you have a great breakfast?
 Pat yourself on the back.
 Over did it at lunch?
 Do better tomorrow.
 Can you see how easily this works?

 Life can be overwhelming.
-As we discussed yesterday, life with diabetes can make it worse.
+Life with diabetes can make it worse.
 Taking life four hours at a time has allowed me to focus on what I need to change and to praise myself when I get it right…and we all need a lot more praise in our lives.

 Make your day a little easier with a 4 hours at a time download.